infernojs/babel-plugin-inferno/README.md

 #### Imports (boolean)
-By default babel-plugin-inferno uses imports.
-That means you no longer need to import inferno globally.
+babel-plugin-inferno will automatically import the required methods from inferno library.
-Just import the inferno specific code YOUR code uses.
+There is no need to import inferno in every single JSX file.
+Only import the inferno specific code required by the application.

 example:
 ```js